Group conversations are daunting for beginners.

 - Speak little if you’re the moderator

-- Bring people together with commonalities or common stories
+- Bring people together with common traits or common stories

-- Have quick, deeper incursions: those bond the best
+- Pose quick, deeper questions: those bond the best

 And make friends and spread the good vibes 🙂